 Facilities and Resources

-Along with talented faculty, high-quality facilities and ample, appropriate equipment will best serve the needs of students.
+Talented faculty, high-quality facilities, and ample, appropriate equipment will best serve the needs of students.
 Institutions must allot sufficient space and equipment to accommodate the number of students enrolled.
 Specialized equipment and technology resources are absolutely necessary in some areas; students should become technically competent in their use and also be trained to understand fully and practice diligently all safe shop and studio procedures.
 Thus, an institution should establish a concrete plan to support health and safety practices that meet local, state, and federal requirements from the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA).
 It should also formulate a plan to improve, replace, and upgrade its facilities and equipment with appropriate budget provisions.

 Authors and Contributors

-Committee on Standards for the BA and BFA Degrees in Art (2011): Judith Thorpe, University of Connecticut (chair); Denise Mullen, Oregon College of Art and Crafts; Sergio Soave, Ohio State University; Frederick Cartwright, University of Saint Francis; Cora Lynn Deibler, University of Connecticut.
+Committee on Standards for the BA and BFA Degrees in Art (2011): Judith Thorpe, University of Connecticut (chair); Denise Mullen, Oregon College of Art and Crafts; Sergio Soave, Ohio State University; Frederick Cartwright, University of Saint Francis; and Cora Lynn Deibler, University of Connecticut.

 Committee on Standards for the BA and BFA Degrees in Art (1977–80): Paul Arnold, Oberlin College (cochair); George Sadek, Cooper Union for the Advancement of Science and Art (cochair); Alma Eikerman, lndiana University; Ellen Lanyon, New York; Leonard Lehrer, University of Arizona, Tempe; Jerrold Maddox, Kansas State University; John Rogers, University of North Dakota; Helen Schiavo, Queens College; Jason Seley, Cornell University; and Wallace Tomasini, University of Iowa.